-2.2.4 The concrete mix shall demonstrate the ability to be properly placed and consolidated without segregation or pockets through the construction of mockup panels per Section 4.4 below.
-Concrete mix shall be adjusted if segregation or pockets are discovered during examination of mockup panels, unless a separate cause is determined and addressed (e.g., consolidation methods).
+2.2.4 The concrete mix shall demonstrate the ability to be properly placed and consolidated without segregation or rock pockets through the construction of mockup panels per Section 4.4 below.
+The concrete mix shall be adjusted if segregation or rock pockets are discovered during examination of mockup panels, unless a separate cause is determined and addressed (e.g., consolidation methods).

-2.2.5 Maximum aggregate size shall be 3/8-inch or larger when permitted by the evaluation report.
+2.2.5 The maximum aggregate size shall be 3/8-inch unless larger aggregate is expressly permitted by the evaluation report.
 Aggregates shall comply with CBC Section 1903A.5.